-Hood College and The George Washington University jointly offer a five-year program through which students earn a bachelor of arts degree with a major in mathematics from Hood and a bachelor of science in engineering degree from The George Washington University specializing in civil, electrical or mechanical engineering; operations research; or computational science.
+Hood College and The George Washington University jointly offer a five-year program through which students earn a bachelor of arts degree with a major in mathematics from Hood and a bachelor of science in engineering degree from The George Washington University.
 For additional information, contact Hood's Department of Mathematics.